esfoobar/flaskbook/README.md

-# Step 20
+# Step 21

-## Relationship views
+## Relationship friend further work
-    - Implement the login decorator
+    - Complete the template work for friendship status
-    - Create the relationship add friend basic functionality
+    - Do redirects with status message